Dear 23 year old self,

 Don’t date.
 For the love of God don’t date.
 You are a hot mess right now and you are making some really bad decisions that aren’t helping your already fragile self-esteem.
 Please take some time to heal.

 Don’t beat yourself up if you mess up, or feel like you are falling behind your friends that are coupling up and celebrating milestones in their lives.
 Celebrate with them!
 Bless them!
-Your time will come baby girl and its going to be extraordinary.
+Your time will come baby girl and it’s going to be extraordinary.

 Don’t compare every man to your dad.
 Not all of them are the same.
-Sure, dad made a mistake but it’s ridiculous to think the every man on this planet is going to make the same decision.
+Sure, dad made a mistake but it’s ridiculous to think the every man on this planet is going to make that same decision.

 Cry.
 Every chance you get to let it out, just do it.
 Don’t feel like you have to be strong all the time.
 It’s impossible.
 There is nothing wrong with being vulnerable and admitting that things fucking suck right now, but don’t get too comfortable in that little hole you like to crawl into so much.
 Things really, really do get better.
 Trust me.